 A lot of AEC firms are realizing that adopting technology for greater productivity and profitability is no longer an option, but a necessity.
 The competition to win business is greater, and customer loyalty is being replaced with the need for efficiency—valuable relationships are on the rocks.
 Many firms are willing to look at different types of technology solutions.
 They may hear a recommendation from a colleague or attend an industry event and see different software and technology options.
 Given the choice between an on-premise and a cloud-based solution, which is better for your firm?

 Various traditional on-premise-based software providers are now offering cloud-based solutions.
 Why?
-According to RightScale’s recent study, 2018 State of the Cloud, 96% of all respondent companies (997 IT professionals) use a cloud-based solution.
-In addition, Forrester Research concluded, “In 2018, cloud computing will accelerate enterprise transformation everywhere as it becomes a must-have business technology.”
+According to Flexera's study, 2020 State of the Cloud, using cloud-based technology is mainstream.
+Of the 750 respondents, all of them either use a cloud-based solution or are planning to use one.
+Even two years ago, Forrester Research concluded, “In 2018, cloud computing will accelerate enterprise transformation everywhere as it becomes a must-have business technology.”

 Here are three things to consider: